-This homemade Strawberry Compote recipe is super quick and easy to make with 3 ingredients only and in about 20 minutes.
-It is the perfect thick strawberry sauce to use over cheesecakes, cakes, ice cream or as a breakfast topping!
+This easy Strawberry Compote recipe is super quick to make in 20 minutes and with only 3 ingredients.
+The delicious strawberry sauce is perfect to use over cheesecakes, cakes, ice cream or as a breakfast topping!

 Why we love this recipe

-This homemade strawberry compote recipe is one of my favourite sweet topping is extremely versatile.
-It is perfect as a topping for Cheesecake, French Toast, Waffles, Pancakes, as a Cake Filling or simply as a Dessert on its own or served with Ice Cream!
+This simple strawberry compote recipe is so versatile; it's one of my favourite way to use fresh strawberries!
+Just like its smooth Strawberry Coulis version, is perfect as a topping for Cheesecake, French Toast, Waffles, Pancakes, Ice Cream or as a Cake Filling.

 This recipe is great because: